-Soups are the most common form of food recipes.
-They are so easy to prepare and can be found in almost every cuisine.
+Soup is a mainly liquid meal.
+You can make by boiling solid materials in liquids.
+They are the most common form of food recipes.
+You can find in almost every cuisine.
 Yet there are only 5 major types.
 Find the kinds of soup recipes we have around.

 1. Chicken noodles